Early Bird Fee: £35 Student / £50 Staff

 A sub-theme of the conference is the very significant challenge of ascending the Technology Readiness Levels (TRLs), from fundamental academic research to commercial/industrial exploitation.
 There is still a huge need for fundamental research spread across a wide range of application domains, but as the UK-RAS community matures, showing that the research has a clear path to societal and/or economic benefit, will become more and more important.
 In order to convey the highly valuable lessons that can be learned by early career researchers attending this event, all of the event’s invited speakers have been asked to present their work in this exciting technology domain in the context of their experiences of traversing the so-called ‘Innovation Pipeline’.

-The conference aims to bring together early-career researchers and PhD students in all areas of robotics and autonomous systems research and from all UK-RAS Network Member HEIs*, for an engaging and focused day of single-track presentations, poster sessions and robot demos.
+The conference aims to bring together early-career researchers and PhD students in all areas of robotics and autonomous systems research for an engaging and focused day of single-track presentations, poster sessions and robot demos.
 The final programme will be the result of a thorough review process to give attendees an opportunity to see the best research in all areas of robotics and autonomous systems.
 Submissions will be evaluated in terms of their technical quality, novelty, significance, potential impact, and clarity.
 The program will include invited talks as well as oral and poster presentations.
 Every effort is being made to keep conference expenses affordable, particularly for student attendees.

 Registration Early Bird Fee: £35 Student / £50 Staff